skku-syslab/lockify/fast26ae/README.md

 - For 1-client case: make sure that **only `eternity1`** mounts the target file system.
 - For _n_-client case: mount the target file system on _n_ client nodes, including `eternity1`.

+**IMPORTANT:** If any part of the setup becomes inconsistent or misconfigured, the simplest and most reliable way to recover is to **reboot the nodes** and retry the setup step.

 <!--
 All experiments are configured to be executed from **eternity1**.
 Number of clients refers to the number of nodes that currently have the file system mounted.